Henry Caddell, Mobile, Alabama

 As Chairmain of the Beach Access Coalition, Mr. Suter has been active in keeping the beaches on the middle Texas Coast open to the public.
 He has also been a member and leader of Toastmasters International where he won several speech contests.
 Mr. Suter holds a bachelor's degree from University of Austin and has lived on the Texas Gulf Coast since 1972.

-Aaron Viles, New Orleans, LA
+Aaron Viles, New Orleans, Louisiana